 Victoria is to be a one of the leaders in IT jobs growth over the next five years, ACS revealed at its Melbourne Hub on Wednesday night.

-The Victorian findings of the 2021 national Digital Pulse report found the state’s IT sector had shrank slightly last year but is forecast to be the second fastest growing state over the next five years.
+The Victorian findings of the ACS Australia's Digital Pulse 2021 report found the state’s IT sector had shrank slightly last year but is forecast to be the second fastest growing state over the next five years.

 Prepared by Deloitte Access Economics for ACS, Digital Pulse forecast Victoria’s IT workforce will grow 5.8% per annum over the next five years, slightly behind Queensland’s 5.9% and above the national prediction of 5.4%.